cherylafitz/cherylafitz/README.md

 - 👋 Hi, I’m @cherylafitz
-- 👀 I’m interested in creating new front end design patterns and improving existing ones.
+- 👀 I’m interested in user interface design and development, usability, interaction design, and the occasional full stack project.
 - 🌱 I’m currently learning all about accessibility and how to meet WCAG requirements.
 - 💞️ I’m looking to collaborate on front end UI patterns.
 - 📫 How to reach me: cherylfitzgerald.dev@gmail.com